-Elizabeth Mack is an Assistant Professor in the Department of Geography at Michigan State University where she teaches courses in economic geography.
+Elizabeth Mack is an Associate Professor in the Department of Geography at Michigan State University where she teaches courses in economic geography.
 She is also a research affiliate of the GeoDa Center for Geospatial Analysis and Computation.
 Dr. Mack’s research program evaluates the impact of information and communications technologies (ICTs) on the development trajectory of regional economies.
 This research program includes broadband infrastructure deployment policy issues as well as the impacts of broadband on business location.
 Recently, Dr. Mack’s work is focused on understanding entrepreneurial ecosystems and water affordability.